rerun-io/rerun/CONTRIBUTING.md

 When intentionally ignoring a `Result`, prefer `foo().ok();` over `let _ = foo();`.
 The former shows what is happening, and will fail to compile if `foo`:s return type ever changes.

+### `TODO`:s
+When you must remember to do something before merging a PR, write `TODO` or `FIXME` in any file.
+The CI will not be green until you either remove them or rewrite them as `TODO(yourname)`.

+You can also use the `todo()!` macro during development, but again it won't pass CI until you rewrite it as `todo!("more details")`.
+Of course, we should try to avoid `todo!` macros in our code.

 ### Misc
 Use debug-formatting (`{:?}`) when logging strings in logs and error messages.
 This will surround the string with quotes and escape newlines, tabs, etc. For instance: `tracing::warn!("Unknown key: {key:?}");`.